pyokagan/pycsdl2/docs/api/events.rst

                            :class:`SDL_Event` instance, or a buffer of
                            equivalent size.
    :returns: True on success, False if the event was filtered.
-   :raises BufferError: The provided `event` buffer is of the wrong size.

    .. note::